rokerlabs/terraform-aws-athena-partitions/docs/index.md

 ### <a name="e2e-tests"></a> Running the End-to-end Test Suite

-Athena Partitions's end to end tests are run with Cypress.
+Athena Partitions unfortunately doesn't have a true end-to-end test suite, since we haven't developed a test environment to support it.
+Instead we can run all the build and test commands we have available.
 Simply run:

 ```shell
 make all